davestewart/alias-hq/docs/api/plugins.md

 }
 ```

-Note that `callback` functions MUST return an object of the form `{ alias: '', path: * }` in order to be correctly mapped back into arrays or objects.
+Note that `callback` functions MUST return an object of the form `{ name, path }` in order to be correctly mapped back into arrays or objects.

 ### Test utilities